JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/module2/lab2.md

 Exercise 3: Private Origin Pool
 ---------------------------------------------------

-In this exercise, you will create a new origin pool that contains the private AWS resource "diagnostics" app.
+In this exercise, you will create a new Origin Pool that contains the private AWS resource "diagnostics" app.
 You will demonstrate how to securely connect to the private AWS resource with an F5 Distributed Cloud Mesh node running in the AWS site.

 > Pay attention to the IP addressing in the AWS site.
 Notice the 10.0.0.0/16 address space as this might be a problem later when you try to add Azure into the traffic flow.